 Chamomile has historically been used in preparing beer and ale.
 The whole plant has been used to make beers and ales for bitterness.

 An apple pectin-chamomile extract help trim the duration of diarrhea in children and ease symptoms.
 Two clinical trials have assessed chamomile’s efficacy for treating colic in children.
 For overseeing, they combined chamomile tea with other herbs (German chamomile, vervain, licorice, fennel, balm mint).

 Another study analyzed the impact of a chamomile extract and apple pectin preparation in 80 children (age: 5 months to 5 years) with acute, non-complicated diarrhea who received either the chamomile/pectin preparation or a placebo for 3 days.
-Diarrhea terminated shortly in children treated with chamomile and pectin (85%) compared to the placebo group (58%).
+Diarrhea terminated shortly in children treated with chamomile and pectin (85 percent) compared to the placebo group (58 percent).
 These results confirm that chamomile, with other herbs, can safely treat infant colic ailments.

 2. Effective Against Gastrointestinal Conditions